 The Agricultural Sciences major combines diverse coursework with hands-on experience.
-Students concentrate in one or more of five areas including sustainable agriculture.
-This concentration allows students to combine interests in environmental and social studies with current topics in agriculture such as organic farming practices, local food initiatives, farm workers' rights, energy sources, and farm policy.
-Graduates from this concentration have the skills to work in a range of related fields such as sustainable education, immigration rights, social activism, farm management, environmental studies, and agricultural policy.
+The sustainable agriculture concentration "allows students to combine interests in environmental and social studies with current topics in agriculture such as organic farming practices, local food initiatives, farm workers' rights, energy sources, and farm policy."

-Dilmun Hill is a 30-acre certified student-run organic research farm that has been practicing sustainable agriculture on Cornell University's campus for more than a decade.
+Dilmun Hill is a student-run organic research farm that has been practicing sustainable agriculture on Cornell University's campus for more than two decades.
 The farm offers students, faculty, staff and community opportunities for experiential learning, group collaboration and research.
-Students operate campus farms stands and supply produce to campus dining services.
+Students operate campus farm stands and supply produce to the campus dining services.

-Cornell University manages seven research farms, orchards, greenhouses, and other facilities dedicated to organic research.
+Cornell University manages research farms, orchards, greenhouses, and other facilities dedicated to sustainable agriculture and to organic research.
 Research programs focus on: organic vegetable production; weed and crop management, organic production systems and breeding and variety testing; organic grain trials; pest management; vegetable pest and crop management systems; organic greenhouse production; organic grape production; and organic apple production.